HTOLCH/HTOLCH/README.md

 ## Harry Tolcher

-Robotics and autonomy software engineer based in Perth, working in C++ and Python on ROS 2, on the part of the stack where planning and perception meet real hardware.
-Mechanical engineer by training (MPE, UWA), so I'm as comfortable designing the sensor mount as writing the node that reads it.
+Robotics and autonomy engineer based in Perth, working in C++ and Python on ROS 2.

 **Available now, and looking for graduate robotics and autonomy roles in Perth.**